 A. Yes.
-PacifiCorp witness R. Bryce Dalley presented direct testimony which includes an allowance for CWC of $11,145,151 in rate base.
+PacifiCorp witness R. Bryce Dalley presented direct testimony which includes an allowance for CWC of $11,105,103 in rate base.

+Q. WHAT LEVEL OF WORKING CAPITAL WAS INCLUDED IN THE TEST YEAR BALANCES?

+A. PacifiCorp recorded $2,159,291 for working capital in the test year rate base.

 Q. DO YOU CONTEST THE INCLUSION OF THIS AMOUNT IN PACIFICORP’S REVENUE REQUIREMENT?

 A. Yes, I do.
 The methodology that PacifiCorp relied on in calculating CWC does not provide an accurate reflection of actual working capital needed by the Company.
 This can be seen by comparing the Company’s proposed method to another commonly used method.